cits3007/cits3007.github.io/assets/lectures/lect06--analysis.md

 ### Taint tracking

-To switch something fromn tainted to untainted, it has to go through particular *sanitization* functions.
+To switch something from tainted to untainted, it has to go through particular *sanitization* functions.

 Examples: